ShawK91/rover_domain_env_base/readme.md

 Base environment for the rover domain.

-Note that this codebase has not been extensively tested or is maintained.
+Note that this codebase has not been extensively tested and is not maintained.

 Intended only to serve as a base example to bootstrap from.